huijing/personal-website-v3/src/content/blog/2017-01-04-hosting-static-site-gitlab-pages.md

       - package.json
     ```

-    Basically, I didn't know the shorthand for lists in YAML was written like Javascript arrays.
+    Basically, I didn't know the shorthand for lists in YAML was written like JavaScript arrays.
 So here are the 2 correct ways to exclude multiple files/folders in your `_config_yml`.

     ```yaml
     exclude: - vendor - Gemfile - Gemfile.lock - node_modules - gulpfile.js - package.json